DistributedClocks/GoVector/README.md

 	func SetPriority(Priority LogPriority)
 ```

-Sets the priroity which is used to decide which future local events should be logged in the log file.
+Sets the priority which is used to decide which future local events should be logged in the log file.
 Any future local event with a priority level equal to or higher than this will be logged in the log file.

 ### type GoTSLog
 ```go